gowachin/matreex/vignettes/matreex.md

 Basic functions and examples
 ================

-This vignette illustrate the basic pipeline used to run simulations with `{matreex}` package.
+This vignette illustrates the basic pipeline used to run simulations with `{matreex}` package.
 The user can define different species of interest to combine and use in a simulation.
-During those simulations, modules can de triggered to test hypothesis and scenarii.
+During those simulations, modules can be triggered to test hypothesis and scenarii.

 # Simulations input